unisave-cloud/docs/entities.md

 Unisave database holds only two kinds of objects: players and entities.
 Players obviously represent players of your game and are represented by the `UnisavePlayer` class.
 Entities on the other hand can represent anything you want.

-Entity is basically just a fancy C# class, that has the ability to be saved and then later retrieved.
+Entity is basically just a fancy C# class, that has the ability to be saved and then later loaded.

 Entity has also the option of belonging to some players, which allows it to be easily queried.